TrulyFormula/TrulyFormula/README.md

 ### Installation V1

-1. Download V1 (apone release)
+1. Download V1 (on release)

 2. Send to uses that are on pc in your league

 3. Get the uses to run the program before starting the race

-NOTE *Program will take about 1GB of ram.
+NOTE *Program will take less than 1GB of ram.
 It will self close after sometime to allow all ram to be added back to F1.*

 4. A code is created to prove that the user has loaded f1 with anyother programs.
 ### Installation V2+